GyanPrakash2483/binrun/README.md

 make install
 ```

-#Dependencies
+# Dependencies

-Please make sure `chmod` is installed for this to work properly.
+Please make sure `chmod` and `termux-elf-cleaner` is installed for this to work properly.